bilaloguz/portScanDetector/README.md

           python portScanDetector.py -t 5

 which indicates program will run for 5 minutes and then stop.

+P.S.: The script possibly only runs in GNU/Linux since socket.AF_PACKET (line 172) is almost specific.
+The closest equivalent of AF_PACKET in Mac OS world may be bpf, however author is emphatically not interested in supporting such systems.